Xeverous/the_website/website/pages/cpp/tutorials/beginner/03_control_flow/05_for.rst

     :code_path: 05_for/for_triangle.cpp
     :color_path: 05_for/for_triangle.color

 Note when the line break is placed - it's only inside the first loop.
-When dealing with nested loops it's important to think what actions need to be done when.
+When dealing with nested loops it's important to think what actions need to be done at which level.

 Exercise
 ########